PFTL/website/content/blog/04_how_to_use_decorators_2.rst

     >>> from utils import average
     Checking if it is positive

 This behavior may not be completely expected nor desired.
 For example, imagine that you use a decorator that checks the status of a device before allowing the user to send a new command to it.
 If you place the verification routine outside of the function wrapper, it will be triggered when you import the function and not when you execute it.
-This can give raise to a lot of undesired errors, because it is understandable that a user is importing the needed functions first and then starting the communication with a device.
+This can give rise to a lot of undesired errors because it is understandable that a user is importing the needed functions first and then starting the communication with a device.

 On the other hand, being able to run code before the function is executed, opens different doors.
 For example, you could register all the available functions.
 Check the following example: